 The role and challenges of financial regulators need to be understood for UPSC aspirants.
 This links to the syllabus of UPSC as covered under topics like governance, statutory bodies, and financial policies.
 This knowledge will help in understanding regulatory frameworks and their importance, which becomes necessary for both Prelims and Mains examinations.

 The scrutiny of India’s financial regulators, such as SEBI and RBI, is increasing due to some recent high-profile cases and evolved fintech challenges.
 Such a scenario further increases the urgency for regulatory accountability and autonomy, which usually feature in UPSC exams by reflecting upon governance and economic stability.
-Understanding the dynamics above would help aspirants to understand intricacies within the regulatory framework of India, the subject being frequently appearing in prelims as well as in mains.
+Understanding the dynamics above would help aspirants to understand intricacies within the regulatory framework of India, the subject frequently appearing in prelims as well as in mains.

 Among the essential ingredients to ensure the integrity and stability of markets in India is the presence of financial regulatory bodies.
 They monitor all the diverse sectors, lay down the framework that promotes compliance, protects the consumers, and induces growth of the economy.
 There are four main regulators which consist of the RBI, SEBI, IRDAI, and PFRDA and together they help keep the well-being of the financial ecosystem alive.